aforward9600/pokemonpalette/README.md

   - Fixed a coordinate typo in pokemon tower left by gamefreak
   - Water warps in seafoam island 4 & 5 are now scripted movement
   - Forest tileset is now treated as an outside area
+  - Fixed a bug in the GetName: function that treated lists over 195 entries as item lists

 #TWEAKS: